 Open flames are not permitted.
 The lighting and burning of candles, incense, or any other item with an open flame is not permitted.
 Candles are not permitted for decorative purposes.

 - Students are only permitted to reside in their assigned spaces through University Housing.

-- Students are only permitted to switch rooms when authorized and approved by Housing and Residence Life or University Housing staff.
+- Students are only permitted to switch rooms or bed spaces when authorized and approved by HRL or University Housing staff.

 - Students are encouraged to lock their doors at all times.

-- Students are encouraged to report the presence of any suspicious persons or unusual activities in residential facilities to the proper authorities (i.e., DUPD, Public Safety, Housing and Residence Life Staff).
+- Students are encouraged to report the presence of any suspicious persons or unusual activities in residential facilities to the proper authorities (i.e., DUPD, Public Safety, HRL staff).

 - Room keys or access cards are not provided to guests.

 - Students should not enter another resident's room without the knowledge and consent of the occupant(s), regardless of whether or not the door is closed and locked.

 - Residents are not to tamper with automatic door locks or prop open doors with automatic closures.

 - Residents are not to enter/exit through fire doors except during fire alarms/fire drills.

 - The University reserves the right to enter a resident's room for the purposes of investigation, inspection, and repair or in cases of clear emergency.
 (See the Code of Conduct's Room Inspection/Search Policy for additional information.)